ABOUT ME

 Since January 2023, I am a research associate at the Heinrich Heine University of Düsseldorf (Mathematics and Natural Sciences faculty), in Prof. Martin Lercher's Computational Cell Biology group.
 Before that, I have been a research associate at the University of Helsinki, the Hungarian Academy of Sciences, and at INRIA.
 I defended my PhD in November, 2017 at INSA de Lyon, within the project-team INRIA-Beagle.

-Check out the menu to learn more about my research activity and my last posts.
+Check out the menu to learn more about my research activity.
 Discover my publicly available software here and on GitHub.